fmrtl73/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model/generating-tokens.md

     ```

     {{<info>}}
-The `sub` is the unique identifier for this user and must not be shared amongst
+ **Note:** The `sub` is the unique identifier for this user and must not be shared amongst
 other tokens according to the JWT standard.
 This is the value used by Portworx
 to track ownership of resources.
 If `email` is also used as the `sub` unique
-identifier, please make sure it is not used by any other tokens.
+identifier, ensure it is not used by any other tokens.

 For more information on the rules of each of the values, visit the
 [openstorage-sdk-auth](https://github.com/libopenstorage/openstorage-sdk-auth#usage) repo.